-During your senior year, in addition to in-house elective opportunities, away electives are available (with prior approval from the Director); some residents have chosen electives at St. Jude Children’s Research Hospital or National Institutes of Health.
+During your senior year, in addition to in-house elective opportunities, away electives are available (with prior approval from the Director and GME); for example, some residents have chosen electives at St. Jude Children’s Research Hospital or National Institutes of Health.

 - What medical license options are available for residents and fellows during their training?

 The GME Office provides assistance in the coordination for all residents and fellows to get an “interns and residents” license so that they can function during their training.
 If the trainee wishes to get a full VA Medical License, he/she should keep in mind that the state requires that Part III of the USMLE must be completed and passed in order for a permanent license to be issued.
 Residents are required to take Part III as soon as they are eligible.
 Please see the Virginia Board of Medicines website for additional information on medical licenses.